waldekglaz/Simon-Game/README.md

 # The Simon Game

-This is a solution to the Boss Level Challenge 2 from The Complete 2022 Web Development Bootcamp on Udemy by Angela Yu [Lik to the course](https://www.udemy.com/course/the-complete-web-development-bootcamp/).
+This is a solution to the Boss Level Challenge 2 from The Complete 2022 Web Development Bootcamp on Udemy by Angela Yu [Course on Udemy](https://www.udemy.com/course/the-complete-web-development-bootcamp/).

 ## Table of contents